stenoshrink/plover_agnostic_toggle/README.rst

 ``=stroke_negative``

 Toggles ALL keys in steno order, effectively creating a "negative" stroke.
-I added this for the lols, but maybe someone will find it useful.
+I don't know why this would be useful, but maybe someone will find it so.

 **============NOTES============**